 - Continue to develop a research program with mentoring by UCSF faculty researchers.

 Come join us to charge up your research career.
 The VP Program is specially designed for scientists conducting social and behavioral HIV/STI prevention research with ethnic and racial minority and other underserved communities.
 Each scientist will work with CAPS investigators to develop a specific program of research tailored to his or her needs.

-In the late fall, we make the application available for our next summer program, and the deadline for applying is in January.
-We can no longer accept applications for this summer, but consider applying for the program in future years.
-You can visit our application pages to learn more about who is eligible and the program requirements.
+The program application for next summer is now closed.
+The next application, for summer 2016, will be open at the end of 2015.
+In the meantime, you can visit our application pages to learn more about who is eligible and the program requirements.

 Help us achieve our mission of assisting early-career investigators conducting HIV-prevention research with ethnic and racial minority communities to improve their programs of research and obtain additional funding for their work.